joshtynjala/actionscript-3.0-developers-guide/display/working-in-three-dimensions-3d/using-triangles-for-3d-effects.md

     container.graphics.drawTriangles(vertices, indices, uvtData, TriangleCulling.NEGATIVE);

-Notice the “back” side of the image is not rendered as the object rotates.
+Notice the "back" side of the image is not rendered as the object rotates.

 </div>